hackUSU/learn/guides/tools.md

 Every good developer needs a good set of tools.
 We hope we've complied a good list for you to peruse when you're in need of something.

 # Bundles
-* [Github Student Developer Pack] - The best developer tools, free for students
+* [Github Student Developer Pack] - The best developer tools, free for students.

 # Editors
 * [Atom.io] - A hackable text editor for the 21st Century.